sitecorelabs/xmcloud-foundation-head-dev/headapps/spa-starters/README.md

 ## Running your local Angular SPA Starter + Proxy in local containers

 By default the setup and scripts for running local containers will create containers for both NextJS and Angular SPA + Node Proxy rendering hosts.
 For more information refer to [local-containers](../../local-conatiners/).
+Please note that running Angular + Proxy with local containers has limited functionality, due to it not supporting Experience Editor and limited communitcation with the CM container.
+During development we encourage running your local Angular SPA and Proxy directly against an XM Cloud instance both as rendering and editing host.